animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - "God" telling me I had to stay there for a week;

+> [!WARNING]
+> As I was doing this, somebody named Tayler, who formerly lived in Texas, was being kidnapped by her bald Jewish husband to New Orleans.

 And I stayed there, completely immune to the cold, but protected, physiologically, by a single coat, sweatpants, and those gloves that were given me.

 Somehow, from the moment I'd left my apartment door, to the rest of this venture, except for a health concern, the cold didn’t feel too cold.
 My body, in this energy state, adapted so well, that I cannot tell you the medical implications of how much power the body has, as humans have evolved mostly in the Ice Age, and I was there, from the early morning I left to the rest of the day, in the cold, that through this extreme, psychotic/delusional, transcendent energy state didn’t faze me in the slightest, didn’t bite the way cold is thought to supposed to, and it varied — you see, every disobedience to the guidance of my energy state resulted in a physical grasp of me by the cold; I would shiver and shake, at increasingly extreme levels the more I stopped adherence.
 But as soon as I returned to adherence, the cold and the shaking stopped.

 This is not trivial.
 This reproducibly felt like a physical relationship between me and the cold, where had I disobeyed the exact adherence of my psychic state, the particles of the cold would (or I should say "did") get me.
 The shaking then wouldn’t even vary.
 It would appear in exact increment proportion to my deviation from the adherence to that mental state.

-- staying in the woods in the freezing snow all day and night;
+- staying in the woods in the freezing snow all day;

-Still daylight, the meaning of ["Life is suffering,"](https://www.psychologytoday.com/us/blog/the-second-noble-truth/201609/existence-is-suffering) as it's colloquially said that the had Buddha said, decryptified to me: "Life itself, the source and the living, is currently suffering, in the world."
+Still daylight, the meaning of ["Life is suffering,"](https://www.psychologytoday.com/us/blog/the-second-noble-truth/201609/existence-is-suffering) as it's colloquially said that the Buddha had said, decryptified to me: "Life itself, the source and the living, is currently suffering, in the world."
 I imagined grass dying as a symbolism for this interim worldly state of things.
 "Life is suffering," however, is not a permanent state or law of nature.
 It is the ongoing situation of life in the world.

 It was at night, near 2 AM, 3 AM, or 4 AM when that terrible peace turned to horror: